netfoundry/minimal-mistakes/docs/_pages/v1/guide-rapidapi.md

 With these installed and your RapidAPI token assigned to environment variable `RAPID_API_KEY` you are ready to go!
 You may obtain your token from the code snippets shown in RapidAPI after you subscribe to NetFoundry.

-HTTPie is just one of [the programming languages](https://docs.rapidapi.com/docs/getting-started-with-rapidapi-sdks) that are supported by RapidAPI!
+You don't have to use these shell commands if you prefer to work with [another programming language](https://docs.rapidapi.com/docs/getting-started-with-rapidapi-sdks) that is supported by RapidAPI.

 ### Discover the RapidAPI Network